 The third intervention factor requires courts to consider whether an applicant for intervention is so situated "that the disposition of the action may, as a practical matter, impair or impede the applicant's ability to protect [its] interest."
 Sw.
 Ctr. for Biological Diversity, 268 F.3d at 817-18.
 TC Energy is clearly so situated.
-Plaintiffs seek to enjoin construction and operation of Keystone XL and to invalidate its Presidential Permit.
-If Plaintiffs prevail, this Court might enjoin construction or operation of Keystone XL, thereby substantially jeopardizing the Project.
-Any relief of that nature would obviously impair TC Energy's ability to recover on its investments and meet commercial demand for oil transportation service.
+Plaintiffs seek to enjoin construction of Keystone XL and to prevent the Army Corps from verifying coverage under Nationwide Permit 12.
+If Plaintiffs prevail, this Court might enjoin construction of Keystone XL, thereby substantially jeopardizing the Project.
+Any relief of that nature would obviously impair TC

+Energy's ability to recover on its investments and meet commercial demand for oil transportation service.
 Because Plaintiffs seek relief that would have direct, immediate and harmful impact on Keystone XL, TC Energy satisfies this element of Rule 24(a)(2).
 See id.

-D. The Federal Defendants Cannot Adequately Represent TC Energy's Interests inadequate, even if the private entities and the government share the same ultimate objective.
+D. The Federal Defendants Cannot Adequately Represent TC Energy's Interests

+A putative intervenor only needs to show that representation of its interests by existing parties "'may be' inadequate" and that the burden of making that showing should be treated as minimal.
+Citizens for Balanced Use v.
+Mont.
+Wilderness Ass'n, 647 F.3d 893, 898 (9th Cir.
+2011).
+The Ninth Circuit has held that private entities may intervene when the government representation will not fully represent a private party's interest, even if the private entities and the government share the same ultimate objective.
 See Sw.
 Ctr. for Biological Diversity, 268 F.3d at 823.
 This rule reflects that "the government's representation of the public interest may not be identical to the individual parochial interest of a particular group just because both entities occupy the same posture in the litigation."
 Citizens for Balanced Use, 647 F.3d at 899 (internal quotation marks and citation omitted).